jnk0le/RFM7x-lib/README.md

 ##high power mode

-AN0007 describes non-existent settings for "high power/current" mode in bk2423 (rfm73).
+AN0007 describes non-existent settings for `high power/current mode` in bk2423 (rfm73).
 It is said to output up to 15 dBm and require additional low-pass filter to pass FCC tests.

 ![normalpower](pics/2ohm2_normal_mode.png)